SQL Server Health Check

 128 65,536 112,640

-How much memory the SQL Server needs to handle your workload?
+How much memory does the SQL Server need to handle your workload?

 Well, this is a tough question, and there is no rule here.

-This will depend on many variables, and the best way is to monitor the memory usage from different perspectives, and after that, we can have a ball-park estimate.
+This will depend on many variables, and the best way is to monitor the memory usage from different perspectives, after that, we can have a ballpark estimate.

-Normally when there is memory contention at OS level, we recommend adding more memory to your server, not reducing memory from SQL unless it is absolutely misconfigured.
+Normally when there is memory contention at OS level, we recommend adding more memory to your server, not reducing memory from SQL Server unless it is misconfigured.

 And remember that it’s the peak periods that matter the most.